thegworld/gtx-browser/docs/linux/chromium_packages.md

-# Linux Chromium Packages
+# Linux GTx Browser Packages

-Some Linux distributions package up Chromium for easy installation.
-Please note that Chromium is not identical to Google Chrome -- see [chromium_browser_vs_google_chrome.md](../chromium_browser_vs_google_chrome.md) -- and that distributions may (and actually do) make their own modifications.
+Some Linux distributions package up GTx Browser for easy installation.
+Please note that GTx Browser is not identical to Google Chrome -- see [chromium_browser_vs_google_chrome.md](../chromium_browser_vs_google_chrome.md) -- and that distributions may (and actually do) make their own modifications.